Avikky/ARM-assesment/README.md

 ## Installation

-- Ensure you have php installed on your machine or you are using Xampp Appache server which comes with PHP by default
+- Ensure you have php installed on your machine or you can use Xampp Appache server which comes with PHP by default
-- Ensure you have composer installed on your machine aswell (composer in a php dependency manager just like npm in Node )
+- Ensure you have composer installed on your machine aswell (composer is a php dependency manager for PHP just like npm in Node )

 Clone the repository `git clone <repo-url>`